Cat tail signs: what is my cat’s tail trying to tell me?

 While it’s important to pay attention to your environment and check if there’s anything agitating your cat, you should leave them alone when their tail is in a whipping position.

-When your cat’s tail starts to resemble a pipe cleaner, they are severely agitated and frightened.
+What does it mean when a cat’s tail puffs up?
+When your cats puffed up tail starts to resemble a pipe cleaner, it can mean they are severely agitated and frightened.
 Perhaps they are confronted by another animal or just feel a general sense of danger, but a fluffy and arched tail is used in an attempt to look bigger and is a response to a threat.
 While you’ll probably want to comfort your kitty, it is best to leave them alone to assess the situation.
 If you can, try removing anything in their environment they may find worrisome to help them calm down.

 Whenever your cat’s tail is wrapped around themselves or tucked away under their body, your cat is withdrawing and choosing not to interact.
 This could be due to a sense of fear or as an act of submission.